 About Stockton University Atlantic City

-Stockton Atlantic City is accessible by major highways and will feature ample parking for students and residents, with 879 spaces available.
-The office building of South Jersey Gas will sit atop the parking garage and will have additional spaces for their employees and customers.
-And for those that need a ride, Stockton’s shuttle system will be expanded to provide convenient access between the Galloway campus and the Atlantic City campus.
+Stockton Atlantic City is accessible by major highways and will feature ample parking for students and residents. with 879 spaces available.
+Stockton’s shuttle system provides convenient access between the Galloway campus and the Atlantic City campus.

 Funding sources for Stockton University Atlantic City include: $50.6 million in bonds issued by the Atlantic County Improvement Authority that are secured by almost $70 million in tax credits from the New Jersey Economic Development Authority; $77.2 million of lease revenue bonds issued by the Atlantic County Improvement Authority that are payable by the University; $22 million grant awarded under the State of New Jersey’s Higher Education Capital Improvement Fund Act; $18 million from Stockton; and, $8.3 million from South Jersey Industries for the costs of the parking garage.